AVZhelyazkov18/Project2Hostels/README.md

 # Project2Hostels

-Goal of the project
+1. Goal of the project

+The goal of the project was to make a program that manages the applications of students for hostel.

-Segments of the program and their functions
+2. Segments of the program and their functions

 Functions :